Dave-Guangyao-Li/holosun-dealer-locator-data-retrieval-pipeline/docs/project-context.md

 - Classified the project as backend/data-engineering; no UI beyond CLI tooling is planned.
 - Discovery strategy: use Playwright-based recon script (`scripts/capture_locator_traffic.py`) to log XHR/fetch traffic, capture raw payloads to `data/raw/network/`, and emit YAML summaries before implementing the full scraper.
 - ZIP Provider: automate sourcing of California ZIPs from the `scpike/us-state-county-zip` dataset, filtering to valid 5-digit entries, normalizing city/county casing, and persisting both CSV data and metadata artifacts (`scripts/fetch_ca_zip_codes.py`).
+- Dealer records will capture normalized address/phone/email fields plus Holosun-provided IDs and lat/lng; deduplication hinges on a SHA256 of normalized name + street + city + postal code while tracking first/last seen timestamps for auditability.
+- Request geocoding will rely on offline ZIP centroids bundled with our dataset so Playwright is not required for production runs; Holosun response coordinates remain the authoritative dealer points we export.
 - Operator experience: run controller will report stage-by-stage progress (collecting ZIPs, submitting requests, normalizing, exporting), track metrics, and pause with instructions when anti-automation triggers occur.
 - Data persistence plan: store raw payloads per ZIP for audit, normalize/de-duplicate into an in-memory or SQLite cache, then write `dealers.csv` and `zip_audit.csv` with traceable provenance.